-Indiana considers background checks and criminal history information confidential.
+A background check in Indiana and criminal history information are being considered as confidential.
 Therefore, they do not allow public access to someone’s background information.
 However, the state does allow individuals to get a copy of their own background report for purposes of licensing, employment or certification.
 The individual must pay the fee of $36.95.
 Background checks are processed through fingerprints unless there is a problem with those, then a name search can be used but might delay the results for up to six weeks.
 Generally, results are returned between 72-96 hours after submission.
 Out-of-state requests may take up to 10 days.
 The state also offers limited criminal histories for anyone below the age of 18.

-Indiana background checks will not show juvenile records of any type.
+An Indiana background check will not show juvenile records of any type.
 They will focus primarily on criminal history information and personal details.
 According to the State Police, a limited criminal history report will contain “Any Misdemeanor & Felony arrests that are less than one year old, and any Misdemeanor & Felony arrests over one-year-old that have rendered a disposition from the courts.
 Record results identify the accused, summarizes names, aliases, arrest dates, charges, and dispositions. “

 There are many reasons for an IN background check to be performed.
 The most common is for licensure of the following types of positions: acupuncture, therapist, addiction counselor, mental health counselor, associate advanced practice nurse, nurse midwife, anesthesiologist, ssistant occupational therapist , appraiser, optometrist, audiologist , osteopathic physician, social worker, pharmacist, residential appraiser, chiropractor, physical therapist, dental hygienist podiatrist, dentist, private investigator, registered veterinary technician, security guard, speech pathologist etc.